Last updated: May 4, 2026

 - What it is: A warning, not a benefit.
 Many people search for a Louisiana senior property tax rebate, circuit-breaker credit, or deferral because other states have them.

-- How to apply: There is no general statewide application I could verify.
-The Louisiana Department of Revenue forms page lists ad valorem credit forms for business inventory, not ordinary homeowner property tax bills.
+- How to apply: There is no general statewide senior homeowner application I could verify.
+The Department of Revenue forms page lists ad valorem credit forms tied to business inventory and natural gas, not ordinary homeowner tax bills.

 - What to gather: Your tax bill, deed, and prior-year federal return, then call the parish assessor first.